WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 This will upload all your commits to GitHub, under the repository that you forked in Problem #1.
 You should now be able to see this new file on the repository webpage (of your fork, not the original assignment webpage).

-## 3.
+You can upload to the repository as many times as you want up until the deadline cutoff time.
+The system will freeze the repository automatically at the deadline, and you will not be able to update it afterwards.